Monday to Friday

 Also read → BYD: the Chinese brand ready to conquer Europe

-This is a reference to the Tesla Model Ywhose naked construction costs much less than that of the Model 3.
-Tesla has used improved processes to eliminate huge amounts of complexity, with a new pair of larger stamped components in its body alone doing the work of 171 separate parts in the Model 3, for example.
-This saves over 1,600 welds during manufacturing.
-The company has already used lithium iron phosphate (LFP) cells, which are cheaper to produce than nickel manganese cobalt (NMC).
+This is a reference to the Tesla Model Ywhich costs much less to build bare than the Model 3.
+Tesla has used improved processes to eliminate huge amounts of complexity, a new pair of larger stamped components in its bodywork alone does the work of 171 separate parts in the Model 3 for example.
+This saves more than 1,600 welds during manufacture.
+The company has already used lithium iron phosphate (LFP) cells, which are cheaper to produce than lithium-ion batteries. nickel manganese cobalt (NMC).

-Elon Musk believes that Tesla can break through the three-million-car milestone it recently reached and extend it to more than 100 million vehicles on the road by the end of the decade.
-To get there, he says, the company will need "about a dozen factories", and while the original factory in California "is running out of space", most facilities would be capable of making up to two million cars a year.
-A smaller, more affordable model is almost certainly a key factor in this ambition.
-So we can look forward to seeing it on the roads by 2025.
+Elon Musk believes Tesla can break through the recent three million car milestone and extend it to more than 100 million vehicles on the road by the end of the decade.
+To get there, he says, the company will need "about a dozen factories", and while the original factory in California "is running out of space", most of the facilities would be capable of making up to two million cars a year.
+So a smaller, more affordable model is almost certainly a key factor in this ambition.
+So we can expect to see it on the roads by 2025.